 We’ll start off with finding out the key price, we’ll take the key price and divide it with the buy price. $26.5 / $1.9 = 14 keys.

-I’ll then go over to Backpack.tf and check it’s suggested price, it’s currently sitting at 16-17 keys.
-There’s no other sellers for this hat on Backpack.tf which is a good thing, and there’s plenty of buyers offering around 12 keys, I can make a assumption that other traders have determine that they can make a few keys profit if they buy it at 12 keys.
+I’ll then go over to Backpack.tf and check its suggested price, it’s currently sitting at 16-17 keys.
+There are no other sellers for this hat on Backpack.tf which is a good thing, and there are plenty of buyers offering around 12 keys, I can make an assumption that other traders have determined that they can make a few keys profit if they buy it at 12 keys.

-This deal isn’t a sure thing, and I would say it’s a bit more risky then my previous purchases.
+This deal isn’t a sure thing, and I would say it’s a bit more risky than my previous purchases.
 But after looking around I’m fairly certain I can get at least 15 keys for this unusual.
-It’s a good looking effect that I had good luck with in the past and that makes me more confident that it will be a good deal.
+It’s a good-looking effect that I had good luck with in the past and that makes me more confident that it will be a good deal.

 Selling your Unusuals

-Here’s a quick and dirty list of ideas on how you can get your unusual sold, some of these site we talked about already and you can of course use most of the sites I talked about in the buying unusuals section of the guide when selling too.
+Here’s a quick and dirty list of ideas on how you can get your unusual sold, some of these sites we talked about already and you can, of course, use most of the sites I talked about in the buying unusuals section of the guide when selling too.

-This list can be good to go over if you find yourself stuck with a item that you just can’t get sold, I’m usually pretty patience but after having my sell listings up for a long time and not getting it sold it’s can be a good time to try some different to get it sold.
+This list can be good to go over if you find yourself stuck with an item that you just can’t get sold, I’m usually pretty patient but after having my sell listings up for a long time and not getting it sold it’s can be a good time to try some different to get it sold.